RICHMOND ANIMAL HOSPITAL

 “Even when we sold, I never listed the practice for sale, I never sought anyone out to buy my practice.
 But as we were getting busier and our staff was getting bigger, and it was all taking more management time, I started thinking it was probably time for something to happen.” — Dr. Mike Schaufele

 Speaking honestly, Dr. Mike explains the transition didn’t come without its own set of hiccups.
 “Initially, the staff was shocked, they faced a lot of unknowns.”
-He adds that the situation wasn’t helped that the transition occurred during the height of the pandemic in 2020.
+He adds that it didn’t help that the transition occurred during the height of the pandemic in 2020.
 “We had just about had a hundred million changes because of COVID, and every week we were changing something else, and then here came a bunch more changes.”

 As transitions go, that fear of change quickly evolved into acceptance, even leading to growth.